adobe/spectrum-web-components/packages/menu/menu-item.md

 </sp-menu>
 ```

 Note: While `sp-menu-item` can accommodate any custom content in the `submenu` slot, it will not handle selection or keyboard navigation for such content.
-To ensure proper management of selection and keyboard navigation, it is recommended to use `sp-menu` within the `submenu` slot```
+To ensure proper management of selection and keyboard navigation, it is recommended to use `sp-menu` within the `submenu` slot.

 ```html
 <sp-menu style="width: 200px;">